-Once the application is submitted, the referees will receive an email with a secure link where they can enter or upload their letter of reference.
+Once the application is submitted, the referees will receive an email with a secure link where they can upload their letter of reference.
 For more information about references, please review here.

 Please note that referees have until the application deadline to upload their letter of reference.
 It is the applicant's responsibility to inform their references of the application deadline.

-Please upload copies of unofficial transcripts from all post-secondary institutions that have been attended, including the grading key and the CGPA converter (if applicable).
+Please upload copies of unofficial transcripts from all post-secondary institutions attended, including the grading key and the CGPA converter (if applicable).
 Note: we will accept advising transcripts from SFU (i.e., official transcripts are not required).